 To view the biographies of our Board members click the names below

 Melissa Ellison joined the New York Foundation in 2002.
 Mrs. Ellison manages the foundation’s finances and human resources.
 She provides administrative support to the program staff and acts as a liaison to the foundation’s trustees.
-Prior to her current position, Mrs. Ellison served as program assistant and acting grants manager.
+Prior to her current position, Mrs. Ellison served as a program assistant and acting grants manager.
 Her other work experience includes positions as a financial assistant and education associate at St. Francis Xavier Action Youth Center.
 She was awarded an internship at the Municipal Credit Union by the African-American Credit Union Coalition.
 Mrs. Ellison holds a bachelor of science in business management and finance from CUNY Brooklyn College.
 She is a Certified Not-for-Profit Accounting Professional.